DonQuinleone/jqsite/content/posts/my-producing-and-editing-workflow/index.md

 ![Pro Tools Session for Ben Parry's One Long Song](onelongsong-protools.png "A photography of the Pro Tools session for Ben Parry's 'One Long Song'")

 In terms of plugins, I generally keep things quite minimal.
 My reverb of choice is [Valhalla Room](https://valhalladsp.com/shop/reverb/valhalla-room/) – an inexpensive but high quality option, in my opinion – and my go to equalizer and compressor are both by [FabFilter](https://www.fabfilter.com/) – Pro-Q 3 and Pro-C 2 respectively.
 Of course, [Melodyne](https://www.celemony.com/en/melodyne/what-is-melodyne) is a must-have now-a-days too, though I try to use it as little as possible.
 For de-noising, I use a combination of [iZotope RX](https://www.izotope.com/en/products/rx.html) and [Steinberg SpectraLayers](https://www.steinberg.net/spectralayers/) – they’re both great and I use each for different things, though the bulk of my time is spent in RX.
-Lastly, for DDP creation I tend to use [DSP-Quattro’s DSP-AudioCDBuilder](https://www.dsp-quattro.com/dspquattro/Site/dsp-audiocdbuilder-features.html), along with [MP3tag](https://www.mp3tag.de/en/) for BEXT chunk authoring and MP3 tagging.
+Lastly, for DDP creation I tend to use [HOFA CD-Burn DDP Master](https://hofa-plugins.de/en/shop/cd-ddp-en/cd-burn-ddp-master/), along with [MP3tag](https://www.mp3tag.de/en/) for BEXT chunk authoring and MP3 tagging where needed.

 I also like to be able to be hands-on when mixing sessions, so I use a [PreSonus FaderPort 16](https://uk.presonus.com/products/faderport-16-production-controller) to make life a bit easier.
 I don’t use it on every session, but when working on big projects, it can save lots of time, especially where lots of volume automation is needed.
 Other hardware includes an [SSL 2+](https://solidstatelogic.com/products/ssl2-plus) and a [Focusrite Scarlett 18i20 Gen 3](https://focusrite.com/products/scarlett-18i20-3rd-gen), along with assorted headphones (mostly from Beyerdynamic, Sony and Sennheiser), and I use both [Dante](https://www.getdante.com/) and [Rogue Amoeba’s Loopback](https://rogueamoeba.com/loopback/) for audio routing on the network and in-machine respectively.